 IndyCar, LLC, based in Indianapolis, Indiana, is the sanctioning body for American open-wheel racing.
-It oversees two racing series: the IndyCar Series, highlighted by the prestigious Indianapolis 500, and the Indy NXT developmental series.
-IndyCar is affiliated with the FIA through the Automobile Competition Committee for the United States.
+It oversees two series: the premier IndyCar Series, highlighted by the Indianapolis 500, and the developmental Indy NXT series.
+IndyCar is a member of the FIA through ACCUS.

-In 1979, CART broke away from USAC and primarily sanctioned Indy car racing.
+In 1979, CART primarily sanctioned Indy car racing when the organization broke away from USAC.

 In March 1996, CART filed a lawsuit against the Indianapolis Motor Speedway in an effort to protect their license to the IndyCar mark after the Indianapolis Motor Speedway had attempted to terminate it.